-On 28 December 2021, Syarikat Bukit Granite Sdn.
-Bhd. had disposed its subsidiary company Montana Madencilik Mermer Sanayi Insaat Ve Ticaret Limited Sirketi (Montana) with a disposal consideration of USD1 equivalent to RM4.
+In previous financial year, SBG had disposed its subsidiary company Montana Madencilik Mermer Sanayi Insaat Ve Ticaret Limited Sirketi ("Montana") with a disposal consideration of USD1 equivalent to RM4.
 Montana ceased to be the subsidiary company of the Company upon disposal.